The Frecker Fall Program

 In 1973, Memorial University established the Institut Frecker in Saint-Pierre to provide a way for students of French to live in a French-speaking environment while furthering their French studies.
 The archdiocese of Saint-Pierre agreed to provide Memorial University with the use of a small centrally-located building; the Institut, funded by the university and the federal government, operated there as part of Memorial's Department of French and Spanish until August 2000.
 The Institut Frecker was named in honour of Dr. George Alain Frecker (1905-1979).
 Born in Saint-Pierre, he served as Minister of Education and of Intergovernmental Affairs, was a chancellor of Memorial University and holder of many honorary doctoral degrees and other awards.

 The Francoforum is a specialized language teaching facility owned and operated by the local government in Saint-Pierre, and provides a first-class setting for teaching and learning.
 It is staffed by professional French instructors overseen by a Director.
 The classrooms are bright and modern and the building itself is airy and spacious.
-Students in the Frecker Program have access to Internet connections, to a language laboratory, to a resource centre, and to study space.
-The building is made available during evenings and weekends to our students by arrangement with the Francoforum on a regular basis given sufficient demand.
+Students in the Frecker Program have access to Internet connections and to study space.
+The building can be made available during evenings and weekends to our students by arrangement with the Director.

 Accommodations for Frecker students are arranged by the Francoforum with French families in Saint-Pierre; normally two students share a room.
 All courses offered are Memorial University courses, taught by specialist teachers of French as a second language.
 The Director of the Frecker Program, a member of the Department of Modern Languages, Literatures and Cultures, accompanies the group to Saint-Pierre and teaches two of the courses offered there.